-Officially started in 1999, Jacksonville Main Street is a not-for-profit 501(c)3 organization dedicated to preserving and enhancing downtown Jacksonville.
+Chartered in 1998, Jacksonville Main Street officially started its work in 1999, as a not-for-profit 501(c)3 organization dedicated to preserving and enhancing downtown Jacksonville.
 Virtually everyone in the area is a stake-holder in the success of downtown, therefore, understanding that the vitality of downtown Jacksonville is a direct benefit to all citizens and businesses of Jacksonville and the surrounding region, we are the only charitable organization that reinvests all of its profits back into the downtown.

-As one of over 25 Main Street communities in Illinois, this alliance of local agencies, merchants, property owners, and patrons follows the National Main Street Center’s Four Point Approach, incorporating a comprehensive revitalization strategy to foster economic development within the context of historic preservation by working in the areas of design, organization, promotion and economic vitality.
-Since 1980, Main Street has been a major force nationally in downtown revitalization with proven principles and strategies.
+As one of over 20 Main Street communities in Illinois, this alliance of local agencies, merchants, property owners, and patrons follows the Main Street Approach, incorporating a comprehensive revitalization strategy to foster economic development within the context of historic preservation by working in the areas of design, organization, promotion and economic vitality.
+Since its establishment by the National Trust for Historic Preservation in 1980, Main Street has become a major force nationally in downtown revitalization with proven principles and strategies.

-Now seen as a vital part of our community, downtown Jacksonville has begun to flourish, with several rehabilitation projects, more public and private partnerships, many new businesses and expansions, and enhanced promotional events that contribute to its continued growth and development.
+Now seen as a vital part of our community, downtown Jacksonville has begun to flourish, with dozens of rehabilitation projects being done, more public and private partnerships, numerous new businesses and expansions, and enhanced promotional events that contribute to its continued growth and development.

 Jacksonville Main Street’s work does not happen overnight or all by itself: It is an ongoing and gradual process that began with small steps and small projects.
-As the program and local support continues to grow, larger more complex challenges have been and will continue to be met.
+As the program and local support continues to grows, larger more complex challenges are being met.
 It takes constant nurturing to maintain and preserve a healthy, vibrant downtown area.
 Hence, Jacksonville Main Street is not a project with a beginning and an end, but an organization with continual goals and evolving objectives.
-To learn about our journey thus far, watch our video here.

 “Never doubt that a small group of thoughtful, committed, citizens can change the world.